common-voice/common-voice/bundler/DEVELOPER.md

 ### End-of-run cleanup

-When all locale jobs complete (count === total), the last pod to finish automatically:
+When a release name group finishes (count === total for that group), it decrements a `pendingGroups` counter.
+In `--license-mode both` there are two groups (base + licensed) with independent counters; only the last group to finish triggers cleanup:

 1. **Deletes all release-scoped Redis keys** -- logs, counters, timestamps, done SET, processing HASH, for all release name variants (base, `-licensed`, `-variants`).
 2. **Drains the BullMQ queue** -- removes any remaining completed/failed/delayed/waiting jobs.